-Below are some tips about communicating with a person with PNFA.
+Below are some tips about communicating with a person who lives with PNFA.
 The list is not exhaustive and individuals and families often come up with their own ways to make communication easier, such as:

-- keep sentences relatively simple if possible - give the person time to respond in conversation - the person affected may increasingly use gestures - speech therapy may help in some cases contact your GP for a referral to a Speech Therapist.
+- keep sentences relatively simple if possible - give the person time to respond in conversation - · encourage the person to use gestures if they are finding aspects of speech difficult - · ask your GP for a referral to speech therapy which may help in some cases.